 Remember that essential oils are generally considered unsafe for cats.
 The company says that while concentrated or undiluted essential oils are dangerous for cats, this dilute blend is completely safe both to apply directly to your cat and to use in the home.
 Out of almost 400 customer reviews, only two mentioned potential negative reactions to the product, and neither involved symptoms typical of essential oil toxicity.

 It’s safe to spray it directly on your cat’s bedding, along with on your carpet, curtains, and furniture.
 It’s also safe to use in your kitchen and around food without worrying about contaminating your family’s meals.
+Allow the product to dry completely before allowing your cat back into the area.
+Although the online instructions say it can be applied directly to cats over 12 weeks old, our concerns about safety of its ingredients limit our recommendation to environmental use only.

 Unlike other insecticide sprays with a harsh smell, this spray has a pleasant peppermint scent.